jepsen-io/maelstrom/doc/01-getting-ready/index.md

 ### Gnuplot

-This isn't required, but if you have Gnuplot installed, Maelstrom can generate plots to help you understand test behavior.
-You can install Gnuplot from [the official Gnuplot site](http://www.gnuplot.info/download.html) or via your package manager: e.g. `apt install gnuplot`.
+Maelstrom uses Gnuplot to generate plots of throughput and latency.
+You can install Gnuplot from [the official Gnuplot site](http://www.gnuplot.info/download.html) or via your package manager: e.g.
+`apt install gnuplot`.
 Once installed, you should be able to run:

 ```
 $ gnuplot --version